0xPolygonID/tutorials/mkdocs/docs/getting-started/state-transition/state-transition-proof.md

     - `public[4]`, namely the public inputs of the circuit

 In the next tutorial, we shall pass this proof to the State.sol smart contract in order to complete the State Transition function.

-> Note: Do not use these same inputs for the next section of the tutorial.
-I already executed the State Transition using these inputs, so the transaction will fail.
-Instead, use the inputs that you locally generated.